jlmorales/ParserProject/README.md

 I included inputfile1.txt and inputfile2.txt which I used to test format 1 and format 2 you can find it in the src folder

+For source inputfile1.txt the records are exactly 80 characters long and the program won't work for anything less or greater than as per the instructions

 Output is outputed at a default location in the project folder where you clone thing repo. i.e. /.../project/output.tx